lepperm/lepperm/README.md

 ### Hello! 👋

-My name is Max Lepper, and I am an aspiring front-end web developer from Dayton, Ohio.
+My name is Max Lepper, and I am a front-end web developer from Dayton, Ohio.
 I am currently devoting most of my time outside of work to web projects and learning.

 ### 💻 My Sites